xuyu-cam/PGS-BC-Traits-Using-ML-DL/Updated_Methods/README.md

 Inputs for SNPNET should be a single Plink .pgen file which includes variants of all chromosomes

 # LDpred2
-Inputs for LDpred2 should be a single plink .bed file which includes varaints of all chromosomes;
+Inputs for LDpred2 should be a single Plink .bed file which includes variants of all chromosomes;

 It fits the models on all the variants genome-wide at once.